ExFed/nosr/README.md

 In order to represent structured data, such as configuration files, developers often reach for formats such as [JSON](https://www.json.org/json-en.html).
-JSON, however flexible it is, doesn't complete solve every imaginable use case.
+JSON, as flexible it is, doesn't completely solve every imaginable use case.
 Some people really want extended types.
 Others want functions and metaprogramming support.
 Clearly JSON just isn't good enough.

-Well, if you're one of those people, **nosr** probably won't help you, because has fewer types than JSON, and it definitely doesn't give you any fancy functions or metaprogramming support.
+Well, if you're one of those people, **nosr** probably won't help you, because it has fewer types than JSON, and it definitely doesn't give you any fancy functions or metaprogramming support.
 But it gives you access to a dead-simple tree structure that you, the programmer, get to interpret all on your own.
 Don't expect any special formatting out of **nosr** except a tree.